-Rep. Goodlatte's bill would replace the H-2A agricultural guestworker program with a new guestworker program (the H-2C program) and eliminate many long-standing worker protections.
-His one-sided bill would allow exploitation of foreign citizens of poor countries and cause job loss and lower wages for U.S. workers.
-Specifically, this bill would:
+Rep. Goodlatte's bill would replace the H-2A agricultural guestworker program with a new guestworker program -- the H-2C program -- and eliminate many long-standing worker protections.
+His one-sided bill would deprive hundreds of thousands of U.S. citizens and lawful permanent residents of job opportunities, lower farmworkers' already poor wages, and allow exploitative conditions for hundreds of thousands of guestworkers.
+Specifically, the bill would: